HYPR Affirm: Overview

 - User Directory: Specify the user info source.

-- SMS Sending: Send SMS via a custom REST call instead of HYPR's SMS service.
+- SMS: Send and verify SMS codes via a custom REST call instead of HYPR's SMS service.

 - Email: Send emails through a custom REST call instead of HYPR's SMTP servers.